Skip to content

 ...

-blacksheep offers an alternative way to define request handlers: using class methods.
+BlackSheep offers an alternative way to define request handlers: using classes.
 Both approaches have pros and cons, which will be described later in more detail.
 To see this in practice, create a new file app/controllers/greetings.py and copy the following code into it:

 from blacksheep.server.controllers import Controller, get